serge-sans-paille/pythran-stories/content/2019-03-06-source-to-source-transformation.rst

 What happened?
 Pythran analyzed the body of ``fibo`` and found out it was a pure function (no effect on global state nor arguments) called with a literal, so it performed aggressive constant propagation.
-It also computed variable scope and made any builtin explicit (``__builtin__.print``) and computed the control flow graph of each function, adding ``return None`` wherever Python would implicit add it.
+It also computed def-use chains which helps making every builtin explicit (``__builtin__.print``).
+Based on the the control flow graph of each function, it also adds ``return None`` wherever Python would implicit add it.

 Advanced Transformations
 ========================